 - Activewear (Teen): Contestants choose their own two piece activewear attire.
-TEEN contestants are required to wear black capri style athletic pants.
+TEEN contestants are required to wear black capri style athletic pants or athletic shorts.
 A solid black sports bra or full length athletic style workout top is also required.
 Tops with cap sleeves or full length sleeves are not permitted.

 - Evening Gown: All contestants must have a full-length evening gown of their choice.
 The style, design, and color are up to you.
 It can be elaborate, or very simple.
 Choose something that makes you feel beautiful.
 Your gown should represent YOUR own personality and taste.
 Remember that you can look like a million bucks without spending a million bucks!
 Teens are encouraged to wear gowns that reflect a more youthful style and look than the Miss contestants.

-- Opening Production Number : MISS contestants will wear a solid BLACK cocktail dress with any black, gold or silver heel of her choice.
-TEEN contestants will wear a solid colored cocktail dress in any shade of PINK with a nude, gold or silver heel of her choice.
-All shoes should be secure on the foot and comfortable enough to dance in.
+- Opening Introductions : MISS contestants will wear a Black, Silver or Gold cocktail dress with a pair of nude, silver or gold heels of her choice.
+TEEN contestants will wear a Pink dress (any shade) with a pair of nude, silver or gold heels of her choice.
+All shoes should be secure on the foot and comfortable enough to walk/dance in.